Keyboard shortcuts

 Getting Started

-Welcome to the Getting Started guide!
+Welcome to the Getting Started guide.
 This document will help you set up a basic Cloesce project using the create-cloesce template.
-We will discuss:
+This guide covers:

 • Installing Cloesce